transcom/mymove/docs/adr/0065-use-office-app-for-prime-ui.md

 #### Handling Business Logic

-Future decisions will need to be made around how to handle Business Logic that the Users may expect to do in a single action that our RESTful API endpoints are not capable of doing.
+Future decisions will need to be made around how to handle Business Logic that Users may expect to do in a single action that our RESTful API endpoints are not capable of doing.
 This means that either the Support API or Client-side data manipulation will have additional work to update or tie data behind the scenes.